apear9/rdwplus/README.md

 collection of layers that GRASS operations can refer to.

 In `rdwplus`, we have one function to import raster data into the mapset and another to import vector data.
-For rasters, we use
+We assume that all spatial data imported to the mapset have the same projection.
+We further assume that all rasters have the same extent, cell size, and cell alignment.
+For rasters, we use the following function:

 ``` r
 raster_to_mapset(